National Report on Schooling in Australia 2011

 Within Australia's federal system, constitutional responsibility for school education rests predominantly with the Australian States and Territories.
 The six State and two Territory governments and the Australian Government have cooperated to develop and work towards agreed goals for improving the educational outcomes for all young Australians.

 In Australia, joint decisions on shared priorities and agreed national initiatives are made through intergovernmental policy councils.
-For education, these councils are the Ministerial Council for Education, Early Childhood Development and Youth Affairs (MCEECDYA), the Ministerial Council for Tertiary Education and Employment (MCTEE) and the Council of Australian Governments (COAG).
+For education in 2011, these councils are the Ministerial Council for Education, Early Childhood Development and Youth Affairs (MCEECDYA), the Ministerial Council for Tertiary Education and Employment (MCTEE)¹ and the Council of Australian Governments (COAG).